Olusegun Mimiko: Personal life

-Rahman Olusegun Mimiko, also known as Iroko, was born on 3 October 1954, at Ondo Town in Ondo State, Nigeria.
+Rahman Olusegun Mimiko, fondly known as 'Iroko', was born on 3 October 1954, at Ondo Town in Ondo State, Nigeria.
 His father, Atiku Bamidele Mimiko, was the son of Pa Famimikomi, a son of Chief Ruwase Akinmeji, and a grandson of High Chief Adaja Gbegbaje of the Ondo Kingdom.
 Mimiko's father was a sawmill manager and a cocoa plantation farmer.
 He was also a social commentator on national and global developments and a philanthropist.
 His mother, Muinat Mimiko (née Ogunsulie) was a trader until her retirement.
 In 1990, Mimiko married Olukemi Adeniyi who studied French language at the Obafemi Awolowo University, Ile Ife.
 They have four children.

 Education

 Mimiko began school at St. Joseph's Primary School Aponmu near Akure, St. Patrick Primary School, Yaba at Ondo in the early 1960s.
 He attended St. Joseph's College, Ondo from 1966 to 1971.
 He was a Higher School Certificate (HSC) Student at the Gboluji Grammar School, Ile-Oluji between 1971 and 1972.
 Mimiko began medical school at the University of Ife in 1972.
 He was Student Representative Council (parliament) 1975-1976 and chairman of its Special Honours Committee (1976-1977), member of Student's Union Electoral Commission 1976-1977, and public relations officer of International Students Association 1977-1978.
 He received a B.Sc.
 Health Science Degree in 1976, and the Bachelor of Medicine, Bachelor of Surgery in 1980.
-Mimiko is registered with the Nigerian Medical and Dental Council as a Medical Practitioner.
+Mimiko is registered with the Medical and Dental Council of Nigeria as a Medical Practitioner.

 Medical career

 Mimiko was a House Officer with the Ondo State Health Management Board under which he worked at the General (now State Specialist) Hospital, Ado Ekiti between 1980 and 1981.
 He then worked at the Nigerian Navy College (NNS Onura), Onne, Port Harcourt (1981-1982) before returning in 1982, to the hospital as a medical officer.
-He practiced in Lagos as a Medical Officer at Apagun Clinic, Yaba and Acting Medical Director at Alleluyah Hospital, Oshodi from 1983-1984.
+He practiced in Lagos as a medical officer at Apagun Clinic, Yaba and acting medical director at Alleluyah Hospital, Oshodi from 1983-1984.
 In 1985, he set up his own private medical practice MONA MEDI-CLINICS in Ondo City.